 5. Get regular check-ups at the vet

 Dogs with hip or elbow dysplasia rarely yelp, cry or lick the affected areas, so changes in the joints are subtle and often hard to detect.
-It’s also hard for owners to feel anything abnormal in terms of swellings.
+It is also unlikely that owners will feel any abnormal swellings.
 But your vet will know exactly what to look out for during a physical examination, so make sure you take your dog for frequent check-ups.

 6. Monitor their weight